An analogue of row removal for diagrammatic Cherednik algebras: The diagrammatic Cherednik algebra

 \subsection{The diagrammatic Cherednik algebra}

-Recall that we have fixed $\ell, n\in \ZZ_{>0}$, and $e\in\{3,4,\dots\}\cup\{\infty\}$.
+Recall that we have fixed $\ell, n\in \ZZ_{>0}$, and $e\in\{2,3,\dots\}\cup\{\infty\}$.
 Given any weighting $\theta\in\ZZ^\ell$ and any $e$-multicharge $\kappa\in (\ZZ/e\ZZ)^\ell$, we now recall the definition of the diagrammatic Cherednik algebra, $A(n,\theta,\kappa)$.

-\begin{defn} We define a $\theta$-{\sf diagram} {of type} $G(\ell,1,n)$ to be a {\sf frame} $\mathbb{R}\times [0,1]$ with distinguished solid points on the northern and southern boundaries given by the loadings $\mathbf{i}_\mu$ and $\mathbf{i}_\la$ for some $\la,\mu \in \mptn {\ell}n$ and a collection of solid strands each of which starts at a northern point and ends at a southern point of the same residue, $i$ say (we refer to this as a {\sf solid $i$-strand}).
+\begin{defn} We define a $\theta$-{\sf diagram} {of type} $G(\ell,1,n)$ to be a {\sf frame} $\mathbb{R}\times [0,1]$ with distinguished solid points on the northern and southern boundaries given by the loadings $\mathbf{I}_\mu^\theta$ and $\mathbf{I}_\la^\theta$ for some $\la,\mu \in \mptn {\ell}n$ and a collection of solid strands each of which starts at a northern point, $\mathbf{I}_{(r,c,m)}^\theta$ say, and ends at a southern point, $\mathbf{I}_{(r',c',m')}^\theta$ such that $\kappa_m+c-r \equiv i \equiv \kappa_{m'}+c'-r' \pmod e$ (we refer to this as a {\sf solid $i$-strand}).
 We further require that each strand has a mapping diffeomorphically to $[0,1]$ via the projection to the $y$-axis.
 Each strand is allowed to carry any number of dots.
-We draw \begin{itemize}[leftmargin=*,itemsep=0.5em] \item a dashed line $\ell$ units to the left of each strand, which we call a {\sf ghost $i$-strand} or $i$-{\sf ghost}; \item vertical red lines at $\theta_m \in \RR$ each of which carries a residue $\kappa_m$ for $1\leq m\leq \ell$ which we call a {\sf red $\kappa_m$-strand}. \end{itemize} We require that there are no triple points or tangencies involving any combination of strands, ghosts or red lines and no dots lie on crossings.
-We consider these diagrams equivalent if they are related by an isotopy that avoids these tangencies, double points and dots on crossings. \end{defn}
+We draw: $(i)$ a dashed line $\ell$ units to the left of each strand, which we call a {\sf ghost $i$-strand} or $i$-{\sf ghost}; $(ii)$ vertical red lines at $\theta_m \in \RR$ each of which carries a residue $\kappa_m$ for $1\leq m\leq \ell$ which we call a {\sf red $\kappa_m$-strand}.
+We require that there are no triple points or tangencies involving any combination of strands, ghosts or red lines and no dots lie on crossings.
+We consider these diagrams equivalent if they are related by an isotopy that avoids these tangencies, double points and dots on crossings.
+A $\theta$-diagram is depicted in \cref{diagram}, below. \end{defn}